youssefeldesouky/Assembler-Interpreter/README.md

 ### Notes
 * This implementation is far from perfect, I've done a fair share of manual unit tests to most of the units in the program, but it is not enough of course, so bugs and errors can happen here or there.
 * I used `sscanf` instead of the far superior regex expressions library, due to coding in Windows, which doesn't have the Linux `regex` library, but I may use PCRE later instead.
-* Currently you need to supply the program string in the main.c source file, because that is the requirement of the Solution to the Kata.
-Hopefully I will make it read from a text file instead, to make it easier to use.